 The Estate allows scholars to visit the archive on an individual basis.
 Scholars may email the estate with a research request and the estate will review the request and respond.
 Please direct research requests to the Estate's archivist Maria Ilario at email@example.com

 Not in its entirety, but scholars and art historians may visit the archive by appointment.
-A selection of material is available on this website and on the Estate's tumblr page.
+A selection of material is available on this website.

 Yes, the Ray Johnson Estate requires scholars to make appointments for research in advance.
 To do so, please contact the Estate's archivist Maria Ilario at firstname.lastname@example.org